Why should you include probiotics in your diet?

 Probiotic supplements for digestive system health

 In addition to including probiotics in your diet, you could also consider taking a probiotic supplement.
-Ideally, look for one that contains multiple strains, such as Fusion GutBiotic 60 Billion or Probiotic Advanced.
+Ideally, look for one that contains multiple strains.
 These support the health of the digestive system and its function, and also:

 - Relieve digestive symptoms such as flatulence, abdominal bloating and bowel discomfort

 - Maintain friendly gut flora during antibiotic use and help to restore it afterwards

 - Support the health of the immune system

 - Hill C, et al. Nat Rev Gastroenterol Hepatol 2014;11(8):506-514.